"We're Paying You for SEO. Why Are We Talking About AI Visibility?"

 3 minutes to defend the scope expansion without sounding like you're upselling.
 The director is right that the SOW says SEO.
 You're right that SEO alone is becoming a losing game.

 Pure expertise positioning.
-The director's frustration is valid — they didn't sign up for this.
+The director's frustration is valid - they didn't sign up for this.
 Your job is to make staying narrow feel riskier than expanding scope.
-Frame it as protecting the SEO investment, not replacing it.
+Frame it as protecting the SEO investment.